mesushan/Live-twitter-sentiment-analysis-using-NLTK/README.md

 - Plotting the live sentiment analysis for specific word (in this case, word 'happy')

 Project done based on the tutorials available in [PythonProgramming.net](https://pythonprogramming.net/tokenizing-words-sentences-nltk-tutorial/)
+**Also, try twint which is also good library for tweets analysis.**